mantidproject/mantidimaging/docs/user_guide/index.rst

    :align: center
    :width: 70%

 At this point we have a sample ready to reconstruct.
 Note: operations such as a Median Filter could be used here, but in an effort to conserve grey value as accurately as possible it was avoided.
-To see the list of available operations go to the :ref:`Operations` help page.
+To see the list of available operations go to the :ref:`Operations` help page and for more details on the GUI see :ref:`Operations Window`.

 Reconstruction